cwy20030/ActiGlobe/README.md

 ```

 Take a coffee break if needed because ActiGlobe will adjust time shift
-and anonymize the travel destination to keep the privacy of the participant.
+and anonymize the travel destination to keep participants’ privacy.

 ``` r
 dfList = Act2Daily(df = df,